castrochanr/intro_R_and_plots/intro_r_and_plots.md

-# "Introducción a R y a los gráficos en R"
+# "Introducción a R y a los gráficos"

 ## Prerequisites {-}